rspurgeon/getting-started-with-ak-and-dotnet-instruqt/01-kafka-setup/assignment.md

 +------------------+------------------------+
 ```

-Next, set the current environment context of the CLI by using the new environment (substituted your environment ID:
+Next, set the current environment context of the CLI by using the new environment, be sure to substitute your environment ID:

 ```
 confluent environment use <environment-id>